-If your device won't turn on or respond, complete as many of these steps as possible.
+If your device won't turn on or respond, finish as many of these steps as possible.

 Unpair your Apple Watch

 When you unpair, your iPhone will try to create a backup of your Apple Watch.
 You can use the backup to restore your Apple Watch when your device returns from service.

 Follow these steps to unpair your devices:

 - Keep your Apple Watch and iPhone close together.

 - Open the Watch app on your iPhone and tap the My Watch tab.